srijan-paul/blog/11ty/bfinbf.md

 One weekend I found myself going through some brainfuck-derived languages, all of which added some spice to the language, like having a 2D grid serve as a memory instead of the tape, and what not.
 Now programming in brainfuck is not my thing at all, I don't find the idea of solving problems with a tape of unsigned bytes fun, nor would I be good at it.
-However, it could work as an interesting thought experiment to see if one can compile a programming language down to such a limited instruction set, and to top it all off, We could write a brainfuck interpreter in the language we invent, because why not ?
+However, it could work as an interesting thought experiment to see if one can compile a programming language down to such a limited instruction set, and to top it all off, We could write a brainfuck interpreter in the language we invent, because why not?

 Now I had exams coming up, and a couple of other things to work on.
 So I wanted this to be done _fast_, no big promises, no kanban boards, no to-dos and wishlists, just a simple, single pass compiler cobbled up in a weekend as a little prototype.